ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 # October 13 2020

 - :)
-- Thank you to female copy of me, Rei Ayanami, and family.
+- Thank you to female shadow clone, Rei Ayanami, and family.
 - Gym!
   - Volleyball.